 He graduated high school in 1905 but could not afford to enroll in art school full-time, so he began to work as a bank clerk and to attend only weekend art classes.
 After following this routine for two frustrating years, he gave up his bank job in 1907 and moved to New York City to study at the Art Students League.
 He lived at 202 East 18th Street in NYC.
 At first he attended classes and tried to sell freelance illustrations to New York publishers, but after failing to sell enough paintings to support himself, he again found full-time employment as a bank clerk, and only took night classes.

-At the Art Students League he met Georgia O'Keeffe and in 1912 he met and fell in love with another young artist named Mina Ivanek, an immigrant from Austria Bohemia, who was born in France.
-She came to the U.S. in 1910 and became a citizen in 1912.
+At the Art Students League he met Georgia O'Keeffe and in 1912 he met and fell in love with another young artist named Mina Ivanek, an immigrant from Austria Bohemia, who was born in 1887 in France.
+She came to the U.S. at the age of five in 1892 and became a citizen in 1902.

 By 1913 he had begun to sell an increasing number of freelance illustrations in his spare time.
 One helpful art editor advised him to give up his bank job and focus on his painting career, saying, "Mulford!
 You might as well decide right now whether you want to be an artist or a banker!"
 He accepted the challenge and decided to become a full-time freelance artist.
 He was soon selling work to The Christian Herald, The New York Herald Tribune, People's Home Journal, and Every Week.
 He was also illustrated books and painted book covers for Harpers & Brothers and Houghton Mifflin Company.

-He found the apartment through his friend, Harry T. Fisk (1887-1974), another pulp artist who lived with his elderly mother in the same building.
-Fisk and Mulford both worked for the same pulp magazines, such as Everybody's Magazine, Argosy, The Popular, Complete Story, Top-Notch, Battle Stories, and Clues.
+Stockton Mulford and Harry T. Fisk both worked for the same pulp magazines, such as Everybody's Magazine, Argosy, The Popular, Complete Story, Top-Notch, Battle Stories, and Clues.

 In 1918 Stockton did not serve in the Great War because of the blindness in his right eye.
 He is recorded at the time of his draft registration to be 5'-11" and weight 172 lbs.
 Light complexion, brown hair and brown eyes.

 In 1920, with no remnant ambivalence about his identity as a bank clerk, Stockton Mulford officially listed himself with the U.S. Census as an "artist" who worked at his "own studio."
-That art studio was at 364 West 23rd Street, in the Chelsea district of Manhattan, from which he created freelance pulp covers for Munsey's Magazine, Argosy, Over The Top, Excitement, Five Novels Monthly, Fantastic Adventures, Amazing Stories, South Sea Stories, Adventure, Western Aces, and Western Trails.
+That art studio was at 364 West 23rd Street, in the Chelsea district of Manhattan.
+The whole family also lived in the studio, where he created freelance pulp covers for Munsey's Magazine, Argosy, Over The Top, Excitement, Five Novels Monthly, Fantastic Adventures, Amazing Stories, South Sea Stories, Adventure, Western Aces, and Western Trails.

-As his career progressed he began to receive regular assignments from slick agazines, such as Liberty, McCall's, The American Magazine, and The Saturday Evening Post.
+As his career progressed he began to receive regular assignments from slick magazines, such as Liberty, McCall's, The American Magazine, and The Saturday Evening Post.

 He became an expert cabinet maker, and enjoyed creating intricately-detailed replicas of period furniture from local museum collections.
 He also became a respected community leader on the Town Board.

-Mitch Stockton Mulford died in his sleep of an aortic aneurism (the same heritary ailment that took his father's life) at age 74 on September 20, 1960.
+Mitch Stockton "Sox" Mulford died in his sleep of an aortic aneurysm (the same hereditary ailment that took his father's life) at age seventy-four on September 20, 1960.

 © David Saunders 2009 |